Siddopari/STEMlab_Pynq-SDK/LED-blink.md

 * Click on *Run Connection Automation* (green field above your design) to create the required clocking, reset and AXI interconnect infrastructure.
 To this end, within the configuration window only select *S_AXI*.
 We do not select *GPIO*, because we will manually configure & connect the AXI GPIO.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/connectionAutomation.PNG" width="450"/>

-* After running block & connection automation, the design will becomes:
+* After running block & connection automation, the design becomes:
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/zynqGpio_2.PNG" width="800"/>

 * Double-click on the AXI GPIO instance and enable Channel 1 and Channel 2 as outputs of 1 and 32 bits, respectively.
 Later in the design process, we will use Channel 1 to reset the counter logic and Channel 2 to define the counter increment value.